ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Talon LRU
 ======================================================

-The ``TalonLRU`` Tango device handles the monitor and control functionality for a single Talon LRU.
+The ``TalonLRU`` Tango device handles the monitoring and control functionality for a single Talon LRU.
 A TalonLRU instance must therefore be created for each LRU.
 Currently this device only controls the power to the LRU via a proxy to the ``PowerSwitch`` device.